Complaint or grievance – For a Safe Maternity Experience

 The worker has to :

-- submit a complaint within 30 days of the event in question
+- submit a complaint related to occupational health and safety within 30 days of the event in question

 - complete the File a complaint questionnaire.
 If your complaint is admissible, you will be directed to the appropriate instructions for filing an official complaint

 - send the form to the CNESST and give a copy to their employer

 If the worker is a union member, she may follow the grievance procedure provided for in her collective agreement.